 In order to improve the oversight function of the Board of Directors and strengthen the corporate governance system, the Nomination Committee, which is a voluntary advisory committee to the Board of Directors, has been established.
 In consultation with the Board of Directors, the Nomination Committee deliberates and reports to the Board of Directors on matters such as the election and dismissal of directors (excluding Audit Committee members), the selection and dismissal of representative directors, and succession planning for such directors.
-The committee is chaired by an independent Outside Directors and two Internal Directors.
+The committee is chaired by an independent Outside Director, and consists of five independent Outside Directors and two Internal Directors.
 This ensures the committee's independence and objectivity.